Swiftal13/BeginnerMachineLearningNotes/DecisionTrees.md

 Square boxes are actual outputs<br>
 This is representation
 once you go down the decision tree using a specific instance (inputed values), considering the decision nodes and values, you can determine their class

+# Building a decision tree
+pick the best attribute, which splits it in half